AI Agent Index

 Pros

-• Autonomous systematic review workflow screens 5,000 papers, extracts structured data (methodology, sample size, findings, limitations) into comparable tables, and generates cited reports without manual per-paper direction, covering the most time-intensive step in academic research in minutes rather than weeks.
+• Autonomous systematic review workflow screens 5,000 papers, extracts structured data (methodology, sample size, findings, limitations) into comparable tables, and generates cited reports without manual per-paper direction, compressing the most time-intensive step in academic research from weeks to minutes.

-• Institutional adoption at NASA, Stanford, Takeda, Unilever, and B. Braun with 40+ named customers on the customer stories page and 5M+ total researchers provides the strongest institutional validation signal of any AI research assistant, confirming production reliability for high-stakes scientific and clinical workflows.
+• Exceptional institutional adoption: 40+ named customers on the customer stories page, including NASA, NIH, the CDC, Harvard, Stanford, Yale, Google, Johnson & Johnson, Takeda, and Unilever, alongside 5M+ total researchers.
+This is the strongest institutional validation of any AI research assistant in the index, confirming production reliability for high-stakes scientific and clinical work.

 • Official MCP server, full REST API, and SOC 2 Type II certification position Elicit as enterprise-ready research infrastructure: developers integrate systematic review capabilities into custom workflows via Claude Desktop, Claude Code, or any MCP-compatible client, with audit-grade security compliance.